Suven-p/Pacman_OpenGL/README.md

 ```
 ❯ cmake -B build -S .
 ```
-This command creates a directory named build and generated files are placed in the directory.
-It is recommended to place CMake files in a separate directory ignored by git.
+This command creates a directory named `build` and generated files are placed in the same directory.
 By default, the build system is Visual Studio for Windows and Make for Linux.
 Other generators can be used by specifying via `-G` flag.
 For codeblocks with MinGW use `cmake -B build -S . -G "CodeBlocks - MinGW Makefiles"`.
 In most cases, it is sufficient to generate the files only once for each build system.
 If the build system is to be changed, delete the build/ directory and run this step again.
+See [CMake Documentaton](https://cmake.org/documentation/https://cmake.org/documentation/) for details.

 #### Build project
 Build the project using CMake.
 This should work for all build systems.